Each of our residents works in a continuity clinic where, supervised by faculty, you will manage your own patients.

 Training at your continuity clinic focuses on prioritizing tasks during time-limited visits and maximizing the effective use of diagnostic tests and prescriptions.
 While rotating on these blocks, you will learn how to advocate for your patients’ care with the assistance of home services such as physical therapy and visiting nurse organizations.
 You will also provide some acute care for the practice’s patients and add new patients to your panel.

-You will be matched to one of four sites based on the clinic’s needs and your skills:
+You will be matched to one the sites below based on the clinic’s needs and your skills:

 Erie County Medical Center

-Most of our residents are matched to ECMC’s outpatient clinic, located within the hospital and serving a wide variety of patients from the city of Buffalo.
+ECMC’S outpatient clinic is located within the hospital and serves a wide variety of patients from the city of Buffalo.

 Hertel Elmwood Internal Medical Center

-This training site gives residents experience in a smaller, community-based office setting with a varied patient base from throughout the Buffalo area.
-About 30 percent of our residents train in this continuity clinic.
+This training site gives residents experience in a community-based office setting with a varied patient base from throughout the Buffalo area.